Did you know that the idea of opt-in email marketing has been around for decades?

 As a modern marketer, you most likely already know how to build an email list.

 How do you collect addresses to add to your growing subscriber base?
 Chances are, you use a sign-up form.
 That’s the first step to implementing a solid opt-in email strategy.
 Giving people the option to volunteer their information is much better than buying an email list.

 What are the advantages of having explicit permission to send emails to new subscribers?
 Here are three compelling reasons to keep opt-in best practices in your email marketing toolbox:

 It’s compliant with the CAN-SPAM Act, General Data Protection Regulation (GDPR), and other laws.
 Opt-ins are not technically needed under CAN-SPAM, but it’s still recommended to avoid possible penalties.
 Documented consent, however, is practically required by the European Union’s GDPR and Canada’s Anti-Spam Legislation (CASL).

 Your email lists will be healthier because your subscribers will be more engaged.
 Email recipients are more likely to read your messages when they expect them to show up in their inboxes.
 Having every single person on your list opt-in decreases instances of spam reporting or email bounces.
 A healthy list means more effective marketing campaigns and better performance metrics.

-You won’t have to worry about possible blacklisting.
+You won’t have to worry about possible blocklisting.
 The fewer spam complaints and bounced messages, the better.
-Too many of those and your email address can end up on a blacklist.
+Too many of those and your email address can end up on a blocklist.
 This can hurt your digital marketing efforts considerably.
-Most email marketing platforms will block you from using their services if this happens—and getting removed from a blacklist is no easy process.
+Most email marketing platforms will block you from using their services if this happens—and getting removed from a blocklist is no easy process.